-In addition to the job specific 'technical' questions, recruiters need to ensure that candidates align with and have the ability to make a positive contribution to the vision, values and aims of the organisation.
+Asking Behavioural Questions - In addition to the job specific 'technical' questions, recruiters need to ensure that candidates align with and have the ability to make a positive contribution to the guiding principles of the organisation.

 These questions will need to be sufficiently generic in nature to enable "external" candidates to compete with those already working in local government and also to ensure that those with limited or no work experience are able to talk about their experience in terms of transferable skills.